 Pilon generates a FASTA file (polished_sequences.fasta), containing the improved genomic sequences.
 Pilon renames the sequence headers by appending “_pilon” to each FASTA element name.
 If the “Save Changes” option is checked, Pilon returns a text file reporting all changes applied to the input sequences.
 The format for this space-delimited file is a follows: <Original Scaffold Coordinate> <New Scaffold Coordinate> <Original Sequence> <New Sequence>.

 In addition to the resulting files, a report and 2 charts are generated.
 The report shows a summary of the DNA-Seq Polishing results (Figure 5).
 This page contains information about the input sequencing data and a results overview.
-The Results Overview section shows the number of each type of change that have been applied to the input sequences.
+The Results Overview section shows the number of each type of change that has been applied to the input sequences.

 Figure 5: Summary Report

 The Nx plot (Figure 6) shows Nx values as x varies from 0 to 100 %.
 The Nx values are displayed for contigs/scaffolds before and after polishing.
-The Fix Type Distribution Chart (Figure 7) displays the proportion of each type of change that have been applied to the input sequences.

 Figure 6: Nx Plot